wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/agent-upgrade_manager.rst

 - `wpk_repository`_
 - `max_threads`_

-.. note:: On the manager side, this module will be always enabled and cannot be deactivated.
+.. note:: On the manager side, this module is always enabled and cannot be deactivated.

 chunk_size
 ^^^^^^^^^^

-Size in KB of the chunk that will be used to send the WPK file.
+Size in KB of the chunk that is used to send the WPK file.

 +--------------------+----------------------------------+
 | **Default value**  | 512                              |